DragonBlame/tpf-dragons-edition/WABBAJACK.md

 # Wabbajack Guide

+## Disclaimer

+### READING THIS GUIDE IS REQUIRED FOR THE MODPACK TO WORK AS INTENDED.
+IT WILL NOT WORK CORRECTLY IF YOU DO NOT GET AQQUAINTED AND FOLLOW ALL THE INFORMATION.

+---

 ## About Wabbajack and the fork

 Wabbajack allows you to install my modpack to your PC by duplicating my setup directly to your PC, including each mod, setting, output etc.